Zoe558/The_world_on_a_plate/README.md

 # THE WORLD ON A PLATE

-Short Description: A web application that allows users to explore and purchase meal plans from different countries, combining the joy of traveling and cooking.
+A web application that allows users to explore and purchase meal plans from different countries, combining the joy of traveling and cooking.

 #### Video Demo:  <https://youtu.be/IW8Mf-DMWGg>